Statement On Corporate Governance

-The Company’s Annual Report provides a comprehensive report on the Group’s operations and financial performance for the year under review.
+The Company’s annual report provides a comprehensive report on the Group’s operations and financial performance for the year under review.
 It provides full disclosure and is in compliance with the relevant regulations to ensure greater transparency.
-The Annual Reports are also printed in summary form together with a digital version of the Annual Report in PDF format on CD-ROM.
+The annual reports are also printed in summary form together with a digital version of the annual report in CD-ROM format.
 An online version of the Annual Report is also available on Protasco’s corporate website.

 PRINCIPLE 8: STRENGTHEN RELATIONSHIP BETWEEN COMPANY AND SHAREHOLDERS

-The Annual General Meeting is the main delivery channel for dialogue with all shareholders.
+The AGM is the main delivery channel for dialogue with all shareholders.
 They are encouraged and are given ample opportunities to enquire about the Groups’ activities and prospects as well as to communicate their expectations and concerns.

-The notices of Annual General Meeting are sent out to shareholders at least 21 days before the date of the meeting in accordance with the Company’s Articles of Association.
+The notices of AGM are sent out to shareholders at least 21 days before the date of the meeting in accordance with the Company’s Constitution.
 Shareholders who are unable to attend are allowed to appoint proxies to attend and vote on their behalf.
 Shareholders can also contact the Company with their queries.

-Shareholders are encouraged to be aware of their rights with regards to the convening of general meetings, appointment of proxies, demand for poll voting and access to information.
-The details of the shareholder’s rights are available at www.protasco.com.my.
+Shareholders are encouraged to be aware of their rights with regard to the convening of general meetings, appointment of proxies, demand for poll voting and access to information.
+The details of the shareholders’ rights are available at www.protasco.com.my.